BTCDecoded/bllvm-docs/src/node/mining.md

 ## Mining Components

 ### Block Template Generation

-- Create blocks from mempool transactions
-- Select transactions based on fee priority
-- Generate coinbase transaction
-- Calculate merkle root
+Block templates are created from mempool transactions, selecting transactions based on fee priority, generating coinbase transactions, and calculating merkle roots.

 ### Mining Process

-- Block template creation
-- Nonce finding and proof-of-work
-- Block submission and validation
+The mining process involves block template creation, nonce finding and proof-of-work, and block submission and validation.

 ## Mining Integration

-The node provides:
-- **Block Template API**: Generate blocks for mining
+The node provides a **Block Template API** for generating blocks for mining, **mining coordination** with mining hardware/software, and optional **Stratum V2 support** (feature-gated).
-- **Mining Coordination**: Coordinate with mining hardware/software
-- **Stratum Support**: Optional Stratum V2 support (feature-gated)

 For implementation details, see the [bllvm-node README](../../modules/bllvm-node/README.md).